Court House Facilitator (Family Law)

 Spokane, WA 99260-0350

-The Family Court Facilitator will be out of the office Tuesday, November 12, 2013.
-There is no coverage while she is away.
+The Family Court Facilitator will be out of the office on Friday, May 15th and Tuesday, May 26 - Friday, May 29th.
 We apologize for any inconvenience.
+Thank you.

 For the Family Court Facilitator hours: Court Facilitator Hours